-Group and BU Credit Risk Policies.
-Principles, Framework and Governance

-- Financial Risk Committee - BU/SU Financial Risk Committees

-- · Defined credit risk indicators set in the Group RAS; - Transacting with counterparties that demonstrate the ability and willingness to service their obligations through performance of due diligence and appropriate credit quality - · Applications assessed by credit decisioning models, with more complex or higher risk applications referred to credit authority holders who exercise expert judgement; - · Taking collateral where appropriate; - · Pricing appropriately for the risks we are taking; - · Credit concentration frameworks that set exposure limits to counterparties, groups of related counterparties, industry sectors and countries; - Regular monitoring of credit quality, concentrations, arrears, policy exceptions and policy breaches; - Working with impaired counterparties, or those in danger of becoming so, to help them rehabilitate their financial positions; and - · Stress testing, both at a counterparty and portfolio level.
+Governing Policies and Key Management Committees Key controls and risk mitigation strategies Credit risk from the failure of a counterparty to meet their contractual obligations to the Group.
+The Group is primarily exposed to credit risk through: • Residential mortgage lending; Governing Policies: Group and BU Credit Risk Policies, Principles, Framework and Governance Key Management Committee: Financial Risk Committee BU/SU Financial Risk Committees Defined credit risk indicators set in the Group RAS; Transacting with counterparties that demonstrate the ability and willingness to service their obligations through performance of due diligence and appropriate credit quality assessments; Applications assessed by credit decisioning models, with more complex or higher risk applications referred to credit authority holders who exercise expert judgement; Taking collateral where appropriate; Pricing appropriately for the risks we are taking; Credit concentration frameworks that set exposure limits to counterparties, groups of related counterparties, industry sectors and countries; Regular monitoring of credit quality, concentrations, arrears, policy exceptions and policy breaches; Working with impaired counterparties, or those in danger of becoming so, to help them rehabilitate their financial positions; and Stress testing, both at a counterparty and portfolio level.
+Market risk g, an adverse effect on the profitability and/or net worth of the Group.
+The Group is primarily exposed to market risk through: • Traded Market Risk; • Interest Rate Risk in the Banking Book Group Market Risk Policy Key Management Defined market risk indicators set in the Group RAS; Minimal appetite for proprietary trading; Conservative market risk limits with granular concentration limits at a position level including currency/index, tenor and product type; Pricing appropriately for risk; Back-testing of Value-at-Risk (VaR) models against hypothetical profit and loss; Daily monitoring and attribution of traded market risk exposures including risk sensitivities, VaR and stress testing; Weekly monitoring of VaR and stress test measures for derivative valuation adjustments (XVAs); Monthly monitoring of residual value risk exposures versus limits; Daily monitoring of IRRBB market risk exposures including risk sensitivities, vaR and stress testing; Transfer pricing for risk.

-Market risk

-Market risk is the risk that market rates and Governing Policies: prices will change and that this may have an adverse effect on the profitability and/or net worth of the Group.

-The Group is primarily exposed to market Committee: risk through:

-- · Traded Market Risk;

-- · Interest Rate Risk in the Banking Book (IRRBB);

-- · Structural Foreign Exchange Risk;

-- · Lease Residual Value Risk; and

-- Non-Traded Equity Risk.